NWMichl/network-automation/README.md

 # network-automation

-Collection of ansible playbooks and InfraAsCode nuggets
+Collection of ansible playbooks and little InfraAsCode nuggets